UniversalDependencies/docs/_jaa/index.md

 ## Morphology

+### Number

+Jarawara distinguishes three numbers: siongular, dual, and plural, but no details will be given here, since the details are man and complicatde.

 ### Gender

 * Nouns are either masculine or feminine, and gender is not morphologically marked.
 Gender is maniphested through agreement, mostly with the verb.